TheOdinProject/curriculum/foundations/installations/prerequisites.md

 **IMPORTANT**

 This curriculum only supports using a Laptop, Desktop or supported Chromebook.
-We cannot help you set up a developer environment on a RaspberryPi or any other device that is not a Laptop, Desktop or supported Chromebook.
+We cannot help you set up a developer environment on a RaspberryPi or any other device.

 <details markdown="block">